-Fog Lights
+Fog Lamps

-Use your fog lights for better vision in foggy or misty conditions.
-Your parking lights or low beam headlights must be on or your fog lights won't work.
+Use your fog lamps for better vision in foggy or misty conditions.
+Your parking lamps or low-beam headlamps must be on or your fog lamps won't work.

-To turn the fog lights on, push the button.
-Push the button again to turn the fog lights off.
-A light above the button will come on when the fog lights are on.
+To turn the fog lamps on, push the button.
+Push the button again to turn the fog lamps off.
+A light above the button will come on when the fog lamps are on.

-Interior Lights
+Interior Lamps